kizzx2/solana-sign-with-payment/README.md

 This repository is already deployed at https://solana-sign-with-payment.netlify.app.
 If you trust the author you can use it directly but there is no uptime guarantee.
 Alternatively you can deploy this repository directly as a netlify app and set the environment variables found in [`.netlify/functions/lib/env.ts`](.netlify/functions/lib/env.ts)

+The only variable that really needs to be set is `JWK_PRIVATE_KEY`.
+You can generate one a tool such as https://mkjwk.org/

 **Client**

 ```typescript